ChrisGV04/cgvweb-ui/README.md

 # CGV WEB UI

-A set of reusable components for Nuxt 3 heavily inspired by [`@nuxthq/ui`](https://ui.nuxtlabs.com/getting-started).
-These components are developed by [Christian Gil](https://cgvweb.com/en) to be used at my own freelance projects.
+A set of reusable components for Nuxt 3 heavily inspired by [`@nuxt/ui`](https://ui.nuxt.com).
+These components are developed by [Christian Gil](https://cgvweb.com) mainly to be used at my own freelance projects.
 It provides the building blocks for the most common components I end up using.

 ## Features